 Having some anxiety or other emotional reaction after treatment is normal, but feeling overly worried, depressed, or angry can affect many aspects of a young person’s growth.
 It can get in the way of relationships, school, work, and other aspects of life.

 Parents and other family members, especially siblings, can also be affected, both emotionally and in other ways.
 Some common family concerns during treatment include financial stresses, traveling to and staying near the cancer center, the need for family members to take time off from work, the possible loss of a job, taking care of other siblings, and the need for home schooling.
 Social workers and other professionals at cancer centers can help families sort through these issues.

-Centers that treat many children with lymphoma may have programs to introduce new patients to children or teens who have finished their treatment.
+Centers that treat many children and teens with lymphoma might have programs to introduce new patients to others who have finished their treatment.
 This can give patients and their families an idea of what to expect during and after treatment, which is very important.
 Seeing another patient with lymphoma doing well after treatment is often helpful.
 Support groups also might be helpful.

 During treatment, children and their families tend to focus on the daily aspects of getting through it and beating the lymphoma.
-But once treatment is finished, a number of emotional concerns can arise.
-Some of these might last a long time.
+But once treatment is finished, emotional concerns can arise.
+Some could last a long time.
 They can include things like:

 For teens, another possible issue is having to rely more on their parents at a time when they are normally becoming more independent.

 No one chooses to have lymphoma, but for many childhood lymphoma survivors, the experience eventually can be positive, helping to establish strong self-values.
 Other survivors may have a harder time recovering, adjusting to life after cancer, and moving on.